Learn more about how asphalt roofing contributes to energy efficient and sustainable building practices.

 In May 2022, the ARMA Board of Directors announced that it has adopted a position on the recycling of asphalt roofing materials, specifically “The industry aspires to reduce landfill disposal of asphalt-based roofing materials to 50% by 2035 and to approach 0% by 2050.”
 To accomplish these goals, ARMA will foster and promote responsible, economically feasible, and sustainable circular economy options to recycle asphalt-based roofing materials and enhance the long-term viability of asphalt roofing as the preferred roofing material.

-Asphalt Shingle Recycling
+Steep-Slope Asphalt Roofing Recycling

 Asphalt shingle recycling is cost-competitive, convenient where available and saves valuable resources from being sent to landfills.
 Recycled shingles are most commonly reused in pavement, which offsets the need for newly processed asphalt, and additional uses are being explored.
 Asphalt shingle recycling creates jobs for recycling locations and reduces costs for paving.
 Recycling shingles also allows homeowners to feel good knowing that their used shingles are not ending up in a landfill.